xHacka/xhacka.github.io/_posts/aupCTF/2023-06-26-Web-Challenges.md

 Ughh...
 Couldn't be that easy... `logout` button takes us to `/phash` which is not logout, but rather new login form...

-*~~Cool, new login form doesn’t accept any previous usernames/passwords.~~* Another rabbit hole, `/phash` is a different challenge.
+_~~Cool, new login form doesn’t accept any previous usernames/passwords.~~_ Another rabbit hole, `/phash` is a different challenge.

-I couldn't find a solution for last step on my own, after browsing web I found a [solution on gist](https://gist.github.com/Xib3rR4dAr/32b30234dda814a50361364bfe9aa1e7) by <strong>[Xib3rR4dAr](https://github.com/Xib3rR4dAr)</strong>.
+I couldn't find a solution for last step on my own, after browsing web I found a [solution on gist](https://gist.github.com/Xib3rR4dAr/32b30234dda814a50361364bfe9aa1e7) by _[Xib3rR4dAr](https://github.com/Xib3rR4dAr)._

 By adding `admin=true` in POST request via burp we are able to login as admin.

 ```
 srfmiddlewaretoken=TOKEN&username=starlord69&password=1A8$5k7!eR&admin=true